 - receive and verify completeness of paperwork submitted by or on behalf of Account Holders; and

 - carry out all required administration of the Registered Plans, including processing transactions, issuing tax receipts to Account Holders as necessary, providing annual statements to Account Holders, maintaining the accounting records for the Plans, and filing all requisite reports with the Canada Revenue Agency (CRA).

 - read, sign and abide by the terms of its Agency Agreement with Common Good Capital;

 - remain a member in good standing by paying annual membership dues to CWCF;

-The Annuitant will:
+The Account Holder will:

-Q: Are member loans in a co-op a Qualified Investment for a registered plan?
+Q: Are member loans in a co-op a Qualified Investment for a Registered Plan?

 A: They can be, but only if there are more than 100 members in the co-op and certain other conditions are met as well.
 If you want to take advantage of the Registered Plan provisions, in most cases you will need to convert your loans into shares.